Gary Graffman: Pianist

-Injury
+Injury, teaching

 In 1977, he sprained the ring finger of his right hand.
-Because of this injury he began re-fingering some passages for that hand in such a way as to avoid using the affected finger.
+Because of this injury, he began re-fingering some passages for that hand in such a way as to avoid using the affected finger.
 This altered technique appeared to aggravate the problem, ultimately forcing him to stop performing with his right hand altogether by around 1979.
 Thereafter, Graffman pursued his other interests such as writing, photography, and Oriental art.
 In 1980, he joined the faculty at the Curtis Institute of Music, where his career had begun.
-He took over as the school's director in 1986, and added the title of President in 1995, serving in both capacities through May 2006.
-He has also served on the piano faculty of the Manhattan School of Music.
+He took over as the school's director in 1986, and added the title of President in 1995, serving in both capacities until 2006, when he retired.
+Curtis has since been criticized for failing to protect minor students from sexual abuse by a faculty member under his leadership.

 Graffman's finger sprain may have been a trigger for focal dystonia, a neurological disorder that causes loss of function and uncontrollable curling in the fingers.
 The pianist Leon Fleisher, a close friend of Graffman, also had the disorder.

 Later career

-Shortly after joining the Curtis faculty, he published a memoir, I Really Should Be Practicing.
+In 1981, Graffman published a memoir, I Really Should Be Practicing.

-In 1985 he gave the UK premiere of Erich Wolfgang Korngold's Piano Concerto in C-sharp for the Left Hand.
-Paul Wittgenstein had commissioned the work in the 1920s and played it many times, but it later slipped from the repertoire.
+In 1985, he gave the UK premiere of Korngold's Piano Concerto for the left hand, a work that Paul Wittgenstein had commissioned in the 1920s.
 Seven left-hand works have been commissioned for Graffman.
 In 1993, for example, he performed the world premiere of Ned Rorem's Piano Concerto No. 4, written specifically for the left hand, and in 2001 he premiered Daron Hagen's concerto Seven Last Words.
-The American composer William Bolcom composed Gaea, a concerto for two pianos left hand for Graffman and Leon Fleisher.
+The American composer William Bolcom composed Gaea, a concerto for two pianos left-hand for Graffman and Leon Fleisher.
 It received its first performance in Baltimore in April 1996.

-The concerto is constructed in such a way that it can be performed in one of three ways, with either piano part alone with reduced orchestra, or with both piano parts and the two reduced orchestras combined into a full orchestra.
+Personal life

+Graffman was married to Naomi Helfman, who died in 2019.

+Graffman died in his New York City home on December 27, 2025, at the age of 97.
+An obituary was published in The New York Times.

 Honors

-Graffman has received honorary doctoral degrees, was honored by the cities of Philadelphia and New York, and received the Governor's Arts Award by the Commonwealth of Pennsylvania.
-His students include pianists Lydia Artymiw, Lang Lang, Yuja Wang, Haochen Zhang and Szuyu Su.
+Graffman received honorary doctoral degrees (including from the Juilliard School, University of Pennsylvania, and Trinity College), was honored by the cities of Philadelphia and New York, and received the Governor's Arts Award by the Commonwealth of Pennsylvania.
+His students included Lydia Artymiw, Lang Lang, Yuja Wang, Hilary Hahn, Teo Gheorghiu, Vitalij Kuprij, Stewart Goodyear, Claire Huangci, Daniel Hsu, Inna Heifetz, Valentin Schiedermair, Kuok-Wai Lio, Szuyu Su, Ignat Solzhenitsyn, Di Wu, and Haochen Zhang.